gravitational/gravity/docs/5.x/overview.md

 ## Application Lifecycle

-A Telekube application is a snapshot of a Kubernetes cluster, stored as a compressed `.tar` file ("Application Bundle" or "Application").
+A Gravity application is a snapshot of a Kubernetes cluster, stored as a compressed `.tar` file ("Application Bundle" or "Application").
 Application Bundles may contain nothing but pre-packaged Kubernetes for centralized management of Kubernetes resources within an organization or may also contain other applications running on Kubernetes.
 This allows a user to replicate complex cloud native stacks in multiple environments.

-The typical application lifecycle using Telekube consists of the following:
+The typical application lifecycle using Gravity consists of the following:

 0. Prepare your application to run on [Kubernetes](https://k8s.io).
 If you do not have Kubernetes expertise, our Implementation Services team can help.